abarnea/pw-semantic-search/README.md

 <i>Note:</i> This is also handy if you would like to use a `gpt` model for another project you are working on!

-#### Option 2: Run the `set_api.sh` script to set your API key environment variable locally
+### Option 2: Run the `set_api.sh` script to set your API key environment variable locally

 If you would like to run the Ask PW interface locally, you can choose to run the `set_api.sh` script, which will prompt you for your API key and load it into an environment file in your local directory (called `openai_api_key.env`).
 This repository already ignores the file (see `.gitignore`), so it will not be pushed to Github or DVC in any way.
 If you choose this option, the Ask PW source code will automatically load it from your environment file, so there is nothing else you need to do after entering your API key with the script.

+#### Note 1:
-<i>Note 1:</i> If you choose this method, make sure you <i>never</i> share you API key with anyone.
+If you choose this method, make sure you <i>never</i> share you API key with anyone.

+#### Note 2:
-<i>Note 2:</i> If you choose this method and you want to run Ask PW in cloud, you will need to re-set your API key each run unless you store the file in your `/contrib` directory.
+If you choose this method and you want to run Ask PW in cloud, you will need to re-set your API key each run unless you store the file in your `/contrib` directory.
 If you do, you will need to modify the path to the environment file in the `helper_funcs.py` script.